 From September 2012 through April 2013, we raised gross proceeds of approximately \$4.6 million through the sale of 13,249,503 shares of common stock and 6,624,751 five-year warrants exercisable at \$0.50 per share.
 On July 1, 2013, Mr. Michael Mathews, our Chief Executive Officer, loaned Aspen Group \$1 million and was issued a \$1 million Promissory Note due December 31, 2013.
 The Promissory Note bears 10% interest per annum, payable monthly in arrears.
 Mr. Mathews also holds two \$300,000 convertible notes which are due on August 31, 2014, one of which is convertible at \$0.35 per share and the other at \$1.00 per share.
-See "Related Person Transactions" below.
+See Item 13 "Certain Relationships and Related Transactions, and Director Independence" below.
 Additionally, \$200,000 in notes convertible at \$1.00 per share come due in February of 2014.

-As of August 7, 2013, Aspen Group had borrowed approximately \$245,000 under its line of credit and had approximately \$989,000 in cash, of which \$325,000 was restricted.
-The restricted cash is comprised of approximately \$60,000 in Title IV accounts that may be disbursed to Aspen Group in the future if participating students complete their given courses, and approximately \$265,000 pledged as security in the form of a letter of credit as required by the DOE.
-Aspen Group is planning to conduct a future offering to raise up to \$4 million from the sale of equity securities in a private placement offering.
+As of July 30, 2013, Aspen Group had borrowed approximately \$245,000 under its line of credit and had approximately \$1.22 million in available cash.
+Aspen Group is planning to conduct a future offering in Fall of 2013 to raise up to \$7 million from the sale of equity securities with the goal of meeting part of the NASDAQ's initial listing standards.
 These proceeds will be used to meet cash flow deficits and to accelerate the growth of the business.
 If our future contemplated offering is not successful and we are unable to raise capital by other means, we believe that, with our current available cash along with anticipated revenues, we will need to reduce operating expenses.
 See "Risk Factors."